MuhammadArham1/Mad-Outlet/wp-content/plugins/wp-dark-mode/readme.txt

 * **Preset Color Customization** - Tailor your dark mode experience to perfection.
 Choose a preset and customize the color of every element, starting from the body and text to links, input fields, buttons, and even the scrollbar—exactly the way you want.
 * **Create Custom Color Preset** - Unleash your inner Picasso by creating and customizing your color presets.
 Dive into a palette of possibilities, shaping colors for every element – from the body to text and scrollbar.
 * **Automatic Dark Mode Based on Sunset** - Automatically enable dark mode based on your visitor's time.
-* **Custom CSS Support** – With custom CSS you unleash the perfect dark mode version of your website.
-Customize specific sections/elements exactly how you want in dark mode.
 * **Multiple Switch Options** - Toggle between different dark mode switch options.
 Whether you need a menu switch, a floating switch, or a content switch for your posts/page, the power is on your end.
 Get a distinct switch style for every section.
 * **Custom Switch Support with Call-to-Action Customization** – Upload a custom switch of your own choice and customize call-to-action text on your dark mode switch.
 * **Dark Mode-Based Image Replacement** – Replace light-mode images with the different images you want in the dark mode.